tweag/python-monorepo-example/content/blog/2022-04-11-existential-optics.md

 ```

 This encoding is extremely easy to grasp, packing together exactly the API we would like to use.
 On the other hand, it is not immediate to understand how a `Lens s a` and a `Lens a b` could compose to return a `Lens s b`.

-Also, it turns out that this encoding is very ad-hoc, and is not immediately clear how to generalize it to other optics.
+Also, it turns out that this encoding is very ad-hoc, and it is not immediately clear how to generalize it to other optics.

 ### Van Laarhoven encoding